CU-DSI-Scholars/site-source/content/post/2021-01-04-project-california-water-futures-can-we-predict-the-future-value-of-california-water-amid-fear-of-scarcity.md

 ---
-title: 'California Water Futures: Can We Predict the Future Value of California Water Amid Fear of Scarcity?'
+title: "California's Water Futures: Can We Predict the Future Value of California's Water Amid Fear of Scarcity?"
 date: '2021-01-04'
-slug: project-california-water-futures-can-we-predict-the-future-value-of-california-water-amid-fear-of-scarcity
+slug: project-californias-water-futures-can-we-predict-the-future-value-of-californias-water-amid-fear-of-scarcity
 categories:
   - Open Spring 2021
   - Open Summer 2021